ElahehGolrokh/car-plate-detection-YOLOv8/README.md

 python main.py
 ```

-You can customize the following arguments:
+You can customize the following arguments for running the main script:

 * -rpr or --remove_prev_runs: Whether you want to remove previous runs.
 * -p or --prepare: Whether you want to implement data preparation.